nichujie/UMJI-VE280-FA2020/RC/13-Abstract-Data-Type.md

 **Type** is a rather abstract concept.
 It can be defined independently of any programming languages.
 A type is always defined in two aspects:

-* The set of values that can be represented by items of the type
+* The set of values that can be represented by items of the type

-* The set of operations that can be performed on items of the type.
+* The set of operations that can be performed on items of the type.

 For example, `int` in cpp actually refers to signed integers, which supports basic arithmetic operations.